sankaranarayanan95/RISC-V-Tapeout-week-1/Day 2/Readme.md

 ### Hierarchical Synthesis

 - **Definition**: Retains the module hierarchy as defined in RTL, synthesizing modules separately.
-- **How it Works**: Tools like Yosys process each module independently, using commands such as `hierarchy` to analyze and set up the design structure.
+- **How it Works**: Tools like Yosys process each module independently, using commands such as `hierarchy` to analyze and set up the design structure

-**Advantages:**
+- **Description:** Preserves RTL structure.
+Synthesizes modules independently.

+- **Pros:**
-- Faster synthesis time for large designs.
+  - ✅ Faster for large designs
-- Improved debugging and analysis due to maintained module boundaries.
+  - ✅ Easier debugging (traceable to RTL)
-- Modular approach, aiding integration with other tools.
+  - ✅ Modular and reusable

-**Disadvantages:**
+- **Cons:**
-- Cross-module optimizations are limited.
+  - ❌ Limited cross-module optimizations
-- Reporting can require additional configuration.
+  - ❌ Requires additional reporting setup

 **Example:**
 ![Screenshot_2025-05-29_19-04-48](https://github.com/user-attachments/assets/91f0244a-2c41-42ea-be6f-468880c3af33)